pgmesa/synapgrad/README.md

 This library mimics Pytorch in a simplified way, but with similar functions and behaviour.

 ## Aim of the project
-The objective of this project is to develop a deep learning library entirely from scratch, without relying on any existing frameworks (such as Keras, PyTorch, TensorFlow, scikit-learn, etc.).
-The primary goal is to gain an in-depth comprehension of the fundamental mechanisms underlying deep learning.
+The objective of this project is to develop a lightweight deep learning library entirely from scratch, without relying on any existing frameworks (such as Keras, PyTorch, TensorFlow, scikit-learn, etc.), using only the `numpy` library.

 ## Autograd Engine
 Automatic gradient calculation and backpropagation algorithm